Two wins does not make us world-beaters - Fagerson

 - Listen to Matt Fagerson on the BBC Scotland Rugby Podcast

-The wins over England and Wales represent the first time since 1996 that Scotland have won their opening two matches of the championship.
-Gregor Townsend's side face France in Paris next before home matches against Ireland and Italy.
+The victories over England and Wales represent the first time since 1996 that Scotland have won their opening two matches of the championship.

+But Gregor Townsend's side face France in Paris on 26 February before home matches against Ireland and Italy in March.

-"We're playing the world number two then one," said Fagerson.
+"We're playing the world number two, then one," added Fagerson.

 "France are just coming off an unbeaten streak of 13 games, they've beaten the All Blacks, beat South Africa, beat Ireland before as well.
-It's an incredibly tough place to go out in Paris so it'll be a tough test.
+It's an incredibly tough place to go out in Paris, so it'll be a tough test.

 "Then it's Ireland at home, the world number one.
 All the years of hard work they've put in are coming to the fore now and they all seem to be on the same page.
 It's going to be a huge test for us."